microsoft/azuredevopslabs/labs/tfs/readme.md

 - **Try it on Microsoft Hands-on Labs** - If you are evaluating or want to try the labs without the hassle of downloading or setting up the virtual machine, you can access them from the [**Microsoft Hands-on-Labs**](technet/) center.
 You only need a browser.
 There is absolutely no download or setup required!

 - **Run it on Azure** - Though the VM is currently not supported to run on Azure, you can simply upload the VHD to Azure as a specialized VHD and create a VM from it.
+Checkout [our documentation to learn more](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-specialized-portal){:target="_blank"}.

   If you want to and customize and upload the VHD yourself, please see this article for step-by-step instructions - [Create a Windows VM from a specialized disk](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/create-vm-specialized){:target="_blank"}